Metafilter Gray

 Also, fixes for three particular areas would certainly be welcome: (i) I couldn't seem to find the right code to tweak the username on this; or (ii) to tweak some of the backgrounds here; and (iii) I wonder if CSS can be used to make the buttons a color that matches the theme (instead of the original yellow buttons).
 If anyone wants to contribute, let me know and I'll throw your revisions into the code on UserStyles.Org.

-posted by WCityMike to MetaFilter-related at 9:33 PM (25 comments total) 2 users marked this as a favorite
+posted by WCityMike to MetaFilter-Related at 9:33 PM (17 comments total)

 Screenshot?